UnconnectedBedna/shrink-backup/README.md

 Added space is added on top of `df` reported "used space", not the size of the partition.
 Added space is in MB, so if you want to add 1GB, add 1024.

 The script can be instructed to set the img size by requesting recomended minimum size from `e2fsck` by using the `-a` option.
-This is not the absolute smallest size you can achieve.
+This is not the absolute smallest size you can achieve but is the "safest" way to create a "smallest possible" img file.
-It is the "safest" way to create an img file.
 If you do not increase the size of the filesystem you are backing up too much, you can most likely keep it updated with the update function (`-U`) of the script.

 To get the absolute smallest img file possible, do NOT set `-a` option and set "extra space" to 0